juanilarregui/BovineAAEyes80/README.md

 For example: RGB image `5_1.png` can be found at subfolder `data/rgb/5_1.png`, whilst the corresponding ROI labels image is located at `data/labels_roi/5_1.png`.

 You can [download the dataset](https://github.com/juanilarregui/BovineAAEyes80/archive/master.zip) (~500MB) or [view the project on Github](https://github.com/juanilarregui/BovineAAEyes80).

+### Results of our segmentation method

+A table of the results achieved by our segmentation method, for every image, can be seen in [this link](https://raw.githubusercontent.com/juanilarregui/BovineAAEyes80/master/results_per_image.png).